 - Domestic Abuser: He frequently uses physical violence against Nodame and it's Played for Laughs in the manner of a Boke and Tsukkomi Routine.
-In the live-action version especially, however, it comes across as less slapstick and a bit more disturbing...
+In the live-action version especially, however, it can come across as less slapstick and a bit more disturbing.

-- Even the Guys Want Him: First timpanist Masumi, then violinist Noriyuki.
+- Even the Guys Want Him: First timpanist Masumi, then the new violinist Takahashi.

 - Inner Monologue: Chiaki functions as the series' narrator via his thoughts and explanations.